 In November 2020 I was contacted by Doreen Riedel who made the following statement.
-I have advised her that unfortunately there is no known passenger list.
+I have sent her an extract from the passenger list.

 When I was about 7 years old I lived in Victoria BC and had a ballet teacher by the name of Leona Atfield.
 She, her sister and mother had been returning to Canada on the Athenia when it was torpedoed.
 Her mother was a concert pianist and had been on a concert tour.
 Later I was a flower girl at her wedding (also in Victoria , about 1944-5) Her father was very helpful to my mother as my own dad was working in the Arctic during the war years.
 I do not remember her sister's name.
 Leona eventually moved to the USA but I met her in Vancouver again in about the 1970's I remember Mrs. Atfield speaking about them spending hours in the water.
 I have hunted for a passenger list but not located one.